Island Lake Recreation Area

-Island Lake State Recreation Area is a state-run park in Green Oak Township, Livingston County, in metro Detroit in Michigan.
-The 4000 acre park lies on the Huron River and Kent Lake, an impoundment of the river, just downstream of Kensington Metropark with which it is also connected by a bike trail.
+Island Lake State Recreation Area is a state-run park in Green Oak Township, Livingston County, within the Metro Detroit area in Michigan.
+The 4000 acre park lies on the Huron River and Kent Lake, an impoundment of the river, immediately downstream of Kensington Metropark with which it is connected by a bike trail.
 It is the third busiest park operated by the Michigan Department of Natural Resources with visitation of 1.09 million in 2008.
-The park is easily accessed as it lies near the intersection of I-96 and US-23.
-The park has a group campsite and a canoe-in campsite, several miles of hiking and biking trails, a shooting range, swimming and a couple of small lakes.
+The park lies near the intersection of I-96 and US-23.
+It has a group campsite and a canoe-in campsite, several miles of hiking and biking trails, a shooting range, swimming and several small lakes.
 It is the only Michigan park to have a hot air balloon launch area.